rozek/blockly-ai-playground/README.md

 ![enable_disable](./Examples/enable_disable.png)

-> this example demonstrates the effects of enabling or diabling either the whole UI or individual UI elements (see [Blockly workspace file](./Examples/enable_disable.json))
+> this example demonstrates the effects of enabling or diabling either the whole UI or individual UI elements (see [Blockly workspace file](./Examples/enable_disable.json) - download it onto your computer and then upload it into the Blockly workspace)

 ### Event Loop ###